 If containers are placed on an uneven surface, they become distorted.
 It is then only possible to open and close the doors with force.
 Fork-lift trucks are frequently misused in this way.
 "Dirty tricks" like this must be avoided.
 Unevenness of the ground or underlying surface must be leveled out before setting down the containers - possibly by using simple aids such as hardwood strips.

-Plate as per UIC leaflet
+Top: Plate as per UIC leaflet on a swap-body |

-CSC plate
+Left: CSC plate |

 2.1.4 A container on international voyages should be affixed with a current International Convention for Safe Containers (CSC) Safety Approval Plate.
 A swap-body may be required to have a yellow code plate, fixed at its side wall (for details see UIC leaflet 596), which proves that it has been codified in conformity with the safety rules of European railways.
 Such swap-bodies need not be affixed with a CSC plate, but many of them will have one in addition to the yellow code plate.